mbridak/WinterFieldDayLogger/README.md

 ## Radio Polling via rigctld

 If you run rigctld a computer connected to the radio, it can be polled for band/mode updates automatically.
 Click the gear icon at the bottom of the screen to set the IP and port for rigctld.
 There is a radio icon at the bottom of the logging window to indicate polling status.
-Right now I'm adding polling of the radio for transmit power level.
+~~Right now I'm adding polling of the radio for transmit power level.
 Seems it returns a value from 1.0 to 0.0.
 That was on an IC-7300.
 I'll bust out my 817 and see if the range is the same.
-If so I'll have to add a dialog entry for the radios max power out to scale the return value to.
+If so I'll have to add a dialog entry for the radios max power out to scale the return value to.~~
+Decided not follow the rf power polling. :bomb: The FT-817 did not support this feature.
+I left the code in there, just commented out.

 ![Alt text](https://github.com/mbridak/WinterFieldDayLogger/raw/main/pics/loggerSettingsDialog.png)